 AEMP program is a unique blend of creativity, art and craft which help children learn through play.
 It promotes the development of ‘Thinking skills’ in students.
 Children get to work on illustrations and design, modelling and crafting, camera and photography, graphic designing, cinematography and animation.

 Our first batch has completed their 18– month diploma program and some of them have finished the next level (Project Based AEMP - 24-month Program )where their learning is further enhanced in addition to gaining experience on real time projects.
 They are working under the brand name "Atulya".
 Our second batch of students have completed the 18-month Learning Based AEMP (LBAEMP) Program and some of them have moved on to Project based AEMP (PBAEMP).
-The third batch is currently undergoing their 18-month LBAEMP program.
+The third batch has also completed their 18-month LBAEMP program.

 Engaging in hands on activities that are artistic and creative introduces participants to a range of skills.
 It allows the learners to use and understand the properties of a wide range of tools, machines, materials and systems.
 Handicrafts provides young people with regular opportunities to think imaginatively and creatively and develop confidence in life skills.